scraggo/comparing-javascript-test-runners/comparing-javascript-frameworks.md

 | AVA                  | 227,179          | 2020-03-22   |
 | mocha-parallel-tests | 18,097           | 2020-02-08   |

 Jest is clearly the most popular framework with 7.2 million weekly downloads.
 It was published most recently and is updated very frequently.
-Its popularity can be partially attributed to the popularity of the `React` library.
-Jest is shipped with `create-react-app` and is recommended for use in `React`'s documentation.
+Its popularity can be partially attributed to the popularity of the React library.
+Jest is shipped with `create-react-app` and is recommended for use in React's documentation.

 Mocha isn't too far behind with 4.3 million weekly downloads.
 It was the de facto standard long before Jest hit the scene and is used in countless applications.